Stefanvdw24/azure-web-app/readme.md

-The github repository for the following site:
+The github repository for the following site (It is gone now.
+The free trial has expired.)

 http://dsvdw-web-app.azurewebsites.net